samissa730/Azure-IoT-Connection/README.md

 **What it does:**
 - Updates system packages
 - Installs Python and Azure IoT dependencies
-- Creates configuration files with your input
+- Creates all necessary directories and files
+- Copies service scripts to proper locations
 - Sets up the systemd service
+- Runs device setup with your input
 - Enables and starts the service
 - Verifies the installation